flexera-public/policy_templates/cost/azure/reserved_instances/mca_utilization/README.md

 For administrators [creating and managing credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) to use with this policy, the following information is needed:

-Provider tag value to match this policy: `azure_ea`
+Provider tag value to match this policy: `azure_auth`

 Required permissions in the provider:

 - Microsoft.Consumption/reservationSummaries/read
+- Microsoft.Billing/billingAccounts/read

 ## Supported Clouds